sshb4/workshop/EMAIL_SETUP.md

 # Replace with your actual Resend API key
 RESEND_API_KEY=re_your_actual_api_key_here

-# For testing: Use onboarding@resend.dev
+# For testing: Use onboarding@resend.dev (emails redirected to your address)
 # For production: Use your verified domain
 FROM_EMAIL=onboarding@resend.dev

+# Your email address for testing (emails will be sent here during development)
+RESEND_TEST_EMAIL=your-email@gmail.com
 ```

+**Important**: With the default domain, emails are automatically redirected to your test email address and prefixed with `[DEV]` to indicate development mode.

 ### Step 3: Test Email Functionality
 1. Create a booking request from your site